arrive on La Gomera: January 18 or February 5

 You’ll pay for your accommodation through us, but you’ll pay only what we’re charged.
 All other costs—airfare, rental car, meals, etc.—you’ll pay directly.
 That’s what makes this trip affordable: There’s no markup on any of your expenses.

 Tell us you’re interested.
 We’ll send questions about your hiking experience and fitness level.
-If you and we agree you can comfortably handle the hiking in the Canary Islands, please send us $1700 per person via e-mail transfer to secure space.
-This scout-fee is due Wednesday, July 10, 2019.
-The sooner you commit, the sooner we can establish a full group of eight or nine hikers, giving everyone ample time to confidently reserve flights.
+If you and we agree you can comfortably handle the hiking in the Canary Islands, we'll tell you the scout-fee amount due in early January, 2023.
+The sooner you commit, the sooner we can establish our group of hikers, giving everyone ample time to confidently reserve flights.
 Bear in mind, connections from mainland Europe to Tenerife are limited.
 Yet Tenerife is a popular European getaway destination.
 So we must all book early to ensure we can meet our scheduling needs.
 Plus, the sooner we have a committed group, the more seats will be available on inter-island flights, which each of us must reserve for ourselves.

-We recommend you allow a full day to rest after arriving on Tenerife (TFN) and before ying to La Gomera (GMZ), where our group will convene.
+We recommend you allow a full day to rest after arriving on Tenerife (TFN) and before flying to La Gomera (GMZ), where our group will convene.
 From Tenerife’s north airport, near the city of Santa Cruz de Tenerife, it’s a ten-minute taxi ride to San Cristóbal de La Laguna, where we recommend you stop over.